 - GRASP THEIR PRAY – eeks, need I say more?
 The traction on the tongue acts as a weapon to hold their captured rodent in place

-- CLEAN THE BONES OF PRAY – bluck! but it's true, the little pricklies help your kitty clean the meat of the bones of the little mouse he just captured
+- CLEAN THE BONES OF PRAY – black! but it’s true, the little prickles help your kitty clean the meat of the bones of the little mouse he just captured

-- KITTENS SUCKLE – when they are kittens, the little pricklies help them latch on when they are suckling, again the papillae act as traction on the tongue, helping the hang on easier
+- KITTENS SUCKLE – when they are kittens, the little prickles help them latch on when they are suckling, again the papillae act as traction on the tongue, helping them hang on easier